puppetlabs/puppet-specifications/moving_modules.md

 ## Module Dependencies

 The autoloader does not rely on module metadata to load types.
-So any module that relies on an type, should just work in Puppet 6 provided the extracted module is vendored into puppet-agent (eg `augeas`), or the user installs the module (eg `nagios`).
+So any module that relies on a type, should just work in Puppet 6 provided the extracted module is vendored into puppet-agent (eg `augeas`), or the user installs the module (eg `nagios`).